vaibkumr/FoodWastePrevention-RL/README.md

 I haven't tested the economic sanity of my model here.
 This is a hobby project and I take no responsibility for the catastrophe you might face on deploying this for actual use.
 However, I am trying to fix as many things as I can.

 # What
 This is an experimental repository where I've written a multi-agent RL algorithm to prevent food wastage while maximizing profit.
 I wrote this during a hackathon (which I lost) and have made some minor fixes later (still in development stage).
-Hopefully, I will continue working on making this better with time.
+Hopefully, I will continue working on making this better with time. (for now, the task is so simple that even humans can do it)

 Some specifications:
 - Multiple agents for multiple items (one for each).